 Timeline for Processing IRS Form 706

-IRS Form 706 must be filed with the IRS within nine months of the decedent's date of death.
-An automatic six-month extension of time to file the return can be requested using IRS Form 4768, Application for Extension of Time to File Estate Tax Return, but this will not delay the time for paying any taxes due.
-Thus, estimated taxes should be paid when IRS Form 4768 is filed, otherwise, interest and penalties will accrue.
-Of course, any delay in time in filing Form 706 will delay the time for the IRS to process and examine the return once it is filed.
+IRS Form 706 must be filed with the IRS within nine months of the decedent's date of death, however a six-month extension may be requested using IRS Form 4768, Application for Extension of Time to File Estate Tax Return.
+However this extension does not delay the deadline for paying any due taxes.
+Consequently, estimated taxes should be paid when IRS Form 4768 is filed, to avoid interest and penalties.
+Of course, any delay in filing Form 706 will prolong the time it takes for the IRS to process the return, once it's filed.

-- If the estate tax return is audited, it will take another four to six months before the audit is completed and an estate tax closing letter is issued.
-In some extreme cases, the audit can take an additional six months to several years before the audit is completed and an estate tax closing letter is issued.
+- In the case of an estate tax return audit, it takes yet another four-to-six months before the audit is completed and an estate tax closing letter is issued.
+In extreme cases, the audit may take several years, before an estate tax closing letter is issued.

 Some Helpful Tips

-- If a payment is made when the estate tax return is filed and you receive a notice that additional taxes and/or interest and penalties are due, confirm that the initial payment has been applied against the tax due before making any additional payments.
-In one case I handled, a check had been sent with the estate tax return and the client even had the canceled check in hand for several months, but for reasons unknown the payment was never applied against the taxes due.
+- If a payment is made when the estate tax return is filed, and you receive a notice that additional taxes and/or interest and penalties are due, first confirm that the initial payment has been applied against taxes due, before making any additional payments.

-- And here is one more extremely helpful tip that I can offer since I could not easily find this information on the IRS's website, or anywhere else for that matter: If you need to call the IRS with questions about a Form 706, save time (and your sanity) by calling the IRS estate and gift tax unit directly at 866-699-4083.
+- If you wish to call the IRS with questions about a Form 706, save time by directly calling the IRS estate and gift tax unit at 866-699-4083.